 Florida Asset Protection and Irrevocable Trusts

-We have discussed in prior articles, the difference between a Florida revocable living trust and a Florida irrevocable trust.
-It is important to remember the distinction that, although there is NO asset protection from creditors for the trustmakers of a revocable living trust, a Florida revocable living trusts DOES offer asset protection for beneficiaries upon the death of the last surviving trustmaker because the revocable living trust becomes “vested” and irrevocable upon that death.
+There are big differences between a Florida revocable trust vs. an irrevocable trust in Florida.
+It is important to remember the important distinction that a Florida revocable living trust offers the trustmaker no asset protection from creditors, whereas a Florida irrevocable trust can offer this protection.
+However, although there is NO asset protection from creditors for the trustmakers of a revocable living trust, a Florida revocable living trusts DOES offer asset protection for beneficiaries upon the death of the last surviving trustmaker because the revocable living trust becomes “vested” and irrevocable upon that death.

 The genre of Florida trusts that are “irrevocable” and thus asset protected when they are established include the following types of trusts: